VaishaliGirishSachdev/Mood-Music-Recommender/README.md

 - Recommends songs based on the detected emotion using a small dataset stored in CSV format
 - Easy to understand and run
 - Requires only one lightweight Python package (NRCLex)
-- Well-commented code suitable for beginners and educational projects
 - Includes both English and Indian songs

 ## Project Structure